 Our International Observership Program gives doctors and scientists sponsored by an MSK faculty member the opportunity to interact with our experts and participate in clinical and educational activities, including various conferences, medical grand rounds, and seminars.

 The sponsor is a physician or scientist who has agreed to serve as host and mentor during the observership period.
-Observerships are usually for one month, but in select departments a longer period is possible with prior approval.
+Observerships are usually for one month and may not last longer than 2 months.

-If you are a medical student, the Office of Graduate Medical Education coordinates a medical elective program for visiting US and International medical students.
-See programs for medical students.
+If you are a medical student, you may be interested in our medical elective program for visiting US and international medical students.

 How to Apply

 To be accepted for an observership, you must: